Biblical Steps to Restore Broken Relationships

 You don't have to figure this out alone.
 Ask God for wisdom.
 Search His word for guidance.
 He will show you the path forward.

-Now, let's talk about what that path actually looks like.
+Now.
+What that path actually looks like.

 Step 1: Be Committed in Love (With Healthy Boundaries)

 Love doesn't mean enabling.
-Love means wanting what's best for the other person—even when it's hard.
+Love means wanting what's best for the other person, even when it's hard.

 That's not love.
 That's enabling.
 And enabling keeps people sick.